-As of February 2017, Dr. Behnam has performed over 1,432 FUE hair transplant cases and almost 1.3 million FUE hair transplant punches in his Los Angeles office.
+Dr. Behnam has performed over 4,890 hair transplant cases and over 3 million FUE hair transplant punches in his Los Angeles office.

 During this period, he has optimized his methods to maximize hair transplant graft growth rate and get the best results.
 He has worked on straight hair, curly hair and Asian hair.
 His expertise in FUE hair restoration have made him a leader in FUE hair transplantation.

 Below, Dr. Sean answers the most common FUE hair transplant questions along with showcasing many before and after photos of his work.

 What is FUE?

 FUE stands for ‘Follicular Unit Extraction’.
 Follicular Unit Extraction is an advanced and automated hair transplant procedure where individual hair follicles or hair grafts are removed one at a time from the back of the scalp and transplanted into the recipient areas.
 FUE hair transplant does not have the disadvantages of linear scars associated with strip hair transplant.

 FUE hair transplants involve making micro punches of about 1 millimeter (to harvest the hair) with a very specialized instrument allowing for the majority of the scalp tissue to be left intact.

 As demonstrated with the before and after photos above, Dr. Sean can make the graft survival with FUE hair transplant reach approximately 95%, just like the FUT (strip) method.
 Correct technique and planning, has to do a lot with great graft survival and the final outcome.